goatsweater/mac-setup/docs/setup.rst

 Rather than transfering data from an existing mac, just complete the basic setup steps and come back to this once complete.

+Run software update to get any recent updates.

 CLI tools
 ---------